domosekai/domosekai.github.io/sstp/help.md

   You can also add your own routes, by defining the destinations that should be routed to the VPN and those should not, with each category holding up to
   1024 characters.

-  Please note that although you can add default routes, it's still controlled by the *Add Default Route* switch.

   Destinations can be specified in the following formats.

   - `IP` *a single address, e.g. 8.8.8.8*
   - `IP/Mask len` *a subnet, e.g. 10.0.0.0/8*
   - `IP/Mask len/Gateway` *a subnet with gateway (next hop), e.g. 192.168.2.0/24/192.168.1.254*

+  Although you can add default routes, please note that it's still controlled by the *Add Default Route* switch.

   Gateways only affect SoftEther VPN.
 For SSTP VPN, gateways are ignored and determined by the server.